Doctor of Philosophy in Applied Sciences

 Dissertation hours 33 (BIOT 6980 , CHEM 6980 , CSCE 6980 , NANO 6980 )

 Course hours 36 (See below)

 The required number of semester credit hours of coursework to be taken for the Ph.D. degree is dependent upon the M.Sc. degree and is determined by the academic advisor of the student at the time of admission.
 At least eighteen (18) credit hours of course work must be earned at AUC.

-Case 1: M.Sc. in the same Applied Sciences discipline
+Case 1: M.Sc. in the same Applied Sciences discipline from AUC.